Haunted Castle (video game): Releases

-A PlayStation 2 port of Haunted Castle was released by game publisher Hamster in May 2006 as part of the Oretachi Gēsen Zoku series.
+A PlayStation 2 port of Haunted Castle was released by Hamster Corporation in May 2006 as part of the Oretachi Gēsen Zoku series.
 This port was only released in Japan.

-In September 2017, Hamster released the game for the PlayStation 4 as part of their Arcade Archives line of digital releases.
+Hamster Corporation released the game as part of their Arcade Archives series for the PlayStation 4 in 2017 and Nintendo Switch in 2021.
 This version includes the option to play the Japanese, North American and European versions of the game.
-Haunted Castle is also included in Konami's Arcade Classics Anniversary Collection, released digitally on April 19, 2019 for the PlayStation 4, Xbox One, Nintendo Switch and PC (via Steam).
-Unlike the stand-alone Arcade Archive release, this version varies depending on the region.
+Haunted Castle is also included in Konami's Arcade Classics Anniversary Collection, released digitally on April 19, 2019 for the Nintendo Switch, PlayStation 4, Xbox One and Windows (via Steam).
+Unlike the stand-alone Arcade Archive release, local versions based on the player's region are used.

+Haunted Castle is included in the Castlevania Dominus Collection, released in August 2024 for the PlayStation 5, Xbox Series X/S, Nintendo Switch, and Windows (via Steam).
+The collection includes a reimagining by M2, Haunted Castle Revisited, which features updated graphics and sound, rebalanced difficulty, and many other changes.

 Reception

-In Japan, Game Machine listed Haunted Castle on their April 1, 1988, issue as being the sixth most-popular arcade game at the time.
+In Japan, Game Machine listed Haunted Castle on their April 1, 1988, issue as being the sixth most popular arcade game at the time.

 Time Extension placed Haunted Castle last on its list of ranked Castlevania games.
 It was described that "It starts off well enough; the sprites are nice and large (a fact that makes it hard to avoid danger) and there are some amazing tunes here.
 However, the brutal difficulty level is clearly designed to suck in coins, and the controls feel stiff and awkward. [...]
 Outside of saying you've played it, there's little reason to seek this one out.
 It's dreadful."